opensourceways/services/hugo-tania/site/content/post/streams.md

 ---
-title: users
+title: streams
-servicename: users
+servicename: streams
 labels:
 - Readme
-- Backend
 ---
-# Users Service
+# Streams Service

-This is the Users service
+This is the Streams service

 Generated with

 ```
-micro new users
+micro new streams
 ```

 ## Usage